breandan/kotlingrad/latex/thesis/README.md

 # [Master's Thesis](thesis.pdf)

-To build this thesis, pdfLaTeX is required.
+To build this thesis, a [TeX Live](https://www.latex-project.org/get/) distribution is required.
 Run the following command from the parent directory:

 ```